Microsoft 365 Account Takeover: How To Defend Your Deployment

 The Process of Account Takeover

-Cybercriminals will often purchase a list of credentials from the dark web, typically compromised through methods such as social engineering, data breaches, and phishing attacks.
+Cybercriminals will often purchase a list of credentials from the dark web, typically compromised through methods such as social engineering, data breach, and phishing attacks.
 The full process of account takeover includes:

 Phase 1: The Breach